 Hyatt Hotels Corp.
-(H) fell the most in almost six months after the chain controlled by the Pritzker family reported first-quarter earnings that missed analysts’ estimates as expenses jumped.
+(H:US) fell the most in almost six months after the chain controlled by the Pritzker family reported first-quarter earnings that missed analysts’ estimates as expenses jumped.

 The company, which late yesterday announced a new chief financial officer as part of a reorganization, said selling, general and administrative expenses climbed 33 percent in the quarter.
 Hyatt attributed part of the increase to the cost of introducing brands, bad debts and legal fees.